< Back to all posts

 Other ideal shooting sites in Tennessee include Engel Stadium in Downtown Chattanooga; Watertown, the epitome of good old-fashioned small-town USA; the dark and foreboding Tennessee State Prison; and Fall Creek Falls with the highest falls east of the Mississippi.

 Connecticut offers a wide range of settings that allow videographers to give viewers a sense of everyday life, from rural to urban.
 Shoot scenes of rural New England life among old Colonial homes like Howe House, quaint cottages like Jonathan Sturges Cottage, and homesteads like Nathan Hale Homestead.
 Shoot urban scenes throughout Hartford or in sites like The Lloyd Center in Stamford or the Palace Theater in Stafford.

 For filming fun in the sun, nothing beats Miami Beach.
 Miami isn’t all beaches, however.
 There’s also a rich abundance of diverse neighborhoods throughout the sunny city, from tropical, old world South Beach, with its art deco architecture, dreamlike Espanola Way footpath and cruise ships sailing past palm trees at South Pointe Park, to lush suburban North Miami, with its mangrove-lined trails at Oleta River State Park and its artful architecture, such as the Museum of Contemporary Art.
 Miami also offers the artsy, hipster vibes of Wynwood and the pristine Mediterranean oasis of Coral Gables.

 Recap: Video Shoot Locations in the United States

 The United States is loaded with video shoot locations.
-From mountains, to beaches, historic districts, urban landscapes, and museums, there is always and endless supply of locations for your video project.
-Of course, where a camera crew decides to shoot video always depends on the video project itself, budget, and other factors.
+From mountains to beaches, historic districts, urban landscapes, and museums, there is always an endless supply of locations for your video project.
+Of course, where a camera crew decides to shoot a video always depends on the video project itself, budget, and other factors.